OctopusDeploy/blog/blog/2021-07/importing-a-deployable-tutorial/importing-a-deployable-tutorial.md

  - Configuration as Code
 ---

 Setting up your first deployment can be a challenging process.
-There are new systems and many configurations to set.
-It can become overwhelming for first-time users.
-This blog post will guide you through this and reduce the difficulty in setting up your first project.
-You will do this by utilizing a new feature in Octopus Deploy 2021.1 named Project Bento.
+There are new systems and many configurations to get right.
+In this blog post, I guide you through your first deployment.

-Project Bento is an export/import feature for projects that will import many configurations to get a deployment working.
-You will use a previously exported project and deploy a sample application to an Azure web application.
-This application will be visible to you and sharable with your company.
-The only prerequisite is a running Octopus Deploy instance, either in Octopus Cloud or self-hosted.
+To make this easy, I've configured a project that deploys a sample application to an Azure web application.
+Using the Export/Import feature that was introduced in Octopus 2021.1, I exported an Octopus project, and I'll show you how to import and deploy this project.
+Once deployed, this application will be visible to you and sharable with your company.

+The only prerequisite is a running Octopus Deploy instance, either in Octopus Cloud or the self-hosted Octopus Server.

-These are the steps in Octopus Deploy to deploy the web application:
+These are the steps in Octopus to deploy the web application:

-1. Import an existing project
+1. Import the existing project
 2. Configure an Azure account
-3. Upload an existing package
+3. Upload the package I provide
-4. Adding deployment targets
+4. Add your deployment targets
 5. Deploy to Azure web application

 If you haven't set up an Octopus Deploy instance, please do so by selecting one of the following options:

-- [Octopus Cloud](https://octopus.com/start/cloud) -> we host the Octopus Deploy instance for you, it connects to your servers.
+- [Octopus Cloud](https://octopus.com/start/cloud): we host the Octopus Deploy instance for you, it connects to your servers.
-- [Self-hosted on a Windows Server](https://octopus.com/start/server) -> you host it on your infrastructure by [downloading our MSI](https://octopus.com/download) and installing it onto a Windows Server with a SQL Server backend.
+- [Self-hosted on a Windows Server](https://octopus.com/start/server): you host it on your infrastructure by [downloading our MSI](https://octopus.com/download) and installing it on Windows Server with a SQL Server backend.
 Learn more about [our installation requirements](/docs/installation/requirements.md).
-- [Self-hosted as a Docker container](https://octopus.com/blog/introducing-linux-docker-image) -> you run Octopus Deploy in a docker container (currently EAP).
+- [Self-hosted as a Docker container](https://octopus.com/blog/introducing-linux-docker-image): you run Octopus in a docker container (currently EAP).
 You will still need a [free license](https://octopus.com/start/server).

-This blog post will use an Azure web application as a deployment target for your application.
-Octopus Deploy works with many different types of deployment targets, and Azure is one of them.
-The first step is to import an existing project to your new Octopus Deploy instance.
+When your Octopus instance is ready, the first step is to import an existing project.

 ## Import an existing project

+The Export/Import feature can export one or more projects into a zip file which can then be import into other spaces.
+The target space can be in a different Octopus Server instance, and they can even be moved between self-hosted and Octopus Cloud instances.

 :::hint
-The Export/Import Projects feature was added in Octopus Deploy **2021.1**
+If you haven't upgraded to Octopus Deploy 2021.1 now is a great time to do so to use the Export/Import Project features
 :::

-The Export/Import Projects feature can export one or more projects into a zip file and import them into other spaces.
-The target space may be in a different Octopus Server instance.
-Projects can be exported and imported between self-hosted and Octopus Cloud instances.

-Export/Import features are in the overflow menu on the {{Projects}} page.
+Export/Import features are accessed from the overflow menu on the {{Projects}} page.

 ![Import](import-project.png "Import")

-The following is the project that you will use to import to Octopus Deploy:
+You will import the following project into your Octopus instance:

 > [guide.1.0.0.zip](https://octopus.com/images/docs/hello-world.1.0.0.zip)

-In your brand new instance, navigate to Projects &rightarrow; Import Project &rightarrow; Select zip file and upload the project zip.
+Navigate to {{ Projects, Import Project, Select zip file }} and upload the project zip.
 Click import to complete.

 :::hint
 The password for this project is **html**